Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

 New Zealand was considered to have escaped the development of polarisation which had developed in similar nations, particularly with the 2016 election of Donald Trump in the USA \cite{vowles_exception_2020}.
 Analysis of voter polarisation in NZ from 2009-2018 showed little evidence of polarisation in that period \cite{satherley_voting_2020}.
 Topic modelling of political party manifestos showed similarities between the manifestos of parties on the left and right \cite{orellana_manifestos_2023}, suggesting that despite their rivalries the parties are not deeply divided.
 Tan \cite{tan_taiwan_2020} argues that the lack of bipartisanship between NZ’s left and right indicates that the parties are polarised; however, they found that the perceived distances between left and right parties, and between those parties and voters, were stable over time, suggesting that polarisation is not increasing.
 Satherley et al. \cite{satherley_stability_2021} find that there is a high level of stability in the partisanship of NZ voters (i.e. they do not frequently change which party they support) in years up until 2017 and note that this creates a risk of polarisation if voters stay committed to a party that becomes increasingly extreme.
 In another paper, Satherley et al. \cite{satherley_identity_2020} find that in analysis of polarisation between the Labour, Green, and National parties, NZ European voters and voters of high socio-economic status exhibit more polarisation in their party preferences than other groups.
 Stanley et al. \cite{stanley_climate_2021} find that climate change is not a polarising issue for New Zealand, with the voting public largely accepting its existence.

 This history of political stability highlights how irregular the NZ election results in 2020 and 2023 have been, with significant implications for potential polarisation.
 The 2020 election saw the Labour party win more than 50\% of the vote, the first outright majority since the change to Mixed Member Proportional government in 1996, and saw the right-wing ACT minor party increase their vote share from 0.5\% to 7.58\%.
-The covid-19 pandemic has subsequently become a focus for disinformation producers, prompting concerns about an increase in polarisation since 2020 \cite{soar_infodemic_2020} \cite{dentith_covid_2023} \cite{hannah_parliament_2022}.
+The covid-19 pandemic has subsequently become a focus for disinformation producers, prompting concerns about an increase in polarisation since 2020 \cite{soar_infodemic_2020, dentith_covid_2023, hannah_parliament_2022}.
 The 2023 election gave further new results; despite the return to the right-wing, both the NZ First and ACT parties were required for the National party to form a coalition, creating the first instance of the National party having to negotiate with two coalition partners of this size.
-The 2023 Coalition Government has rapidly removed Māori language official Government documents \cite{McConnell_government_2023}, and removed references to the Treaty of Waitangi (a constitutional document that forms the basis of the relationship between the indigenous Māori people and the British settlers) from the law \cite{ Hurihanganui_government_2024}.
-The ACT party have also introduced a parliamentary bill to redefine the “Treaty Principles” in ways that remove references to Māori.
-The Waitangi Tribunal (the permanent commission of inquiry tasked with investigating governmental breaches of the Treaty of Waitangi) has argued that “the Crown’s [Government’s] actions ‘threaten to disfigure or rupture’ the Crown–Māori relationship and ‘could set back the foundational relationships of Aotearoa New Zealand for decades’” \cite{waitangi_principles_2024}.
-A rise in general racist sentiment, as well as racist hate crimes and violence, has been documented \cite{hannah_race_2023}.
-As such, we think that questions about whether the polarisation may be happening along an axis other than party affiliation are particularly relevant in the current political atmosphere, since there is a risk that these policies will create a polarisation between Māori and pākehā (descendants of British settlers).
+As such, analysis of party-based polarisations based on pre-2020s electoral patterns may no longer be accurate, and developing methods that do not rely on evaluation of political parties is one way of circumventing this issue.